Navigation

 Relieving itchy skin

-If your skin is very itchy in places, you can try using cool or wet compresses to ease the itch.
+If your skin is very itchy, try using cool or wet compresses to ease it.
 Some people find that an oatmeal or cornflour bath helps.
-You may also find that calamine lotion soothes the itching, but be careful as it can dry out your skin.
-It also stops working once the lotion dries on your skin.
-You may find that moisturising emollient creams and ointments can ease the itching too.
+Calamine lotion can help to soothe itching at first, but stops working once the lotion dries on your skin.
+It can also dry out your skin, making you want to scratch more.
+You may find that moisturising skin creams and ointments can ease the itching too.

 Reducing fever